samu-dimartino11/data_science_professionai/Module1_Python/README.md

 # Module 1 Project - Software for contact book
 [![Creato con Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/153VDk7jSXM53cQb4BPjz9EzibxLNCUMd?usp=sharing)

-This repository contains the .ipynb file developed for Module 1 - Programming with Python.
+This folder contains the .ipynb file developed for Module 1 - Programming with Python.
 The notebook is structured as follows:

 1. Project Instructions:
 At the beginning of the notebook, you will find the instructions for the development of the project.